Stalin-143/xero-build/README.md

 ### Swap + Hibernate

 I am currently reworking this option.
 Due to that, it's been disabled.
 Will be reactivated once work is done on the next ISO.
 Until then you can still select **Swap File** in case you need it.
+Only use it if you are low on RAM (8GB or lower) otherwise would be a waste of space.
 Thanks for your understanding.

 ### Included Features